semuxproject/semux-core/README.md

 Semux is an experimental high-performance blockchain platform that powers decentralized application.
 It's written purely in Java and powered by delegated BFT consensus algorithm.

+More info can be found at our [Wiki page](https://github.com/semuxproject/semux/wiki).

 ## Specifications

 * Total supply: 100,000,000 SEM
 * Block time: 30 seconds
-* Consensus algorithm: Delegated BFT
+* Consensus algorithm: Semux BFT
 * Symbol: SEM

 ## Get started